-Do you happen to have a pair of bluetooth headsets or other bluetooth audio accessories which have a really disgusting name and every time you pair them up you have this inner desire to change their name?
+Do you happen to have a pair of Bluetooth headsets or other Bluetooth audio accessories which have a really disgusting name and every time you pair them up you have this inner desire to change their name?
 Even if the reasons aren't the same, there are still a lot of people who'd like to customize their accessories, with me being one of them.
 My headphones had the name POR1007BT which didn't satisfy me so I looked up various methods of changing the name and this instructable is the easiest way to do so.

-Therefore, I'd like to present to you this instructable which will guide you through the steps on how to change the properties of any bluetooth audio module or gadget, including the name modification.
+Therefore, I'd like to present to you this instructable which will guide you through the steps on how to change the properties of any Bluetooth audio module or gadget, including the name modification.

-Please note that this method is restricted to only those devices which have OVC3860 installed in them.
+Please note that this method is restricted to only those devices which have OVC3860 IC installed in them.

 One such module is XS3868 which I'll be using to demonstrate this method.
 Also, most of the cheap Bluetooth dongles like this one are based on OVC3860 so there's a high probability that this method will work for you.

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 This instructable documents two methods to achieve the goal.
 One implements the usage of a USB to TTL Converter, while the other uses an Arduino UNO.
 It is up to you to choose one of them.
 That being said, the requirements for this instructable are basic enough that you won't have to spend a single penny if you're into electronics because you might already have the stuff!